iMagineLab-BE/blood-pricker-holder/README.md

 # Blood pricker holder

-*Engineering to the Rescue: A 3D-Printed Finger Prick Solution for Diabetic Patients with One Arm*
+*Engineering to the Rescue: A 3D-Printed Finger Prick Solution for Diabetic Patients with One Arm or Motor Impairment*

 ### The context
 As engineers, we are passionate about using our skills to solve real-world problems.
 That's why we were excited to develop a 3D-printed finger prick solution for diabetic patients with one arm.